krmerdem/Astro-Observer-Plan/README.md

 v23.2.1 Notes
 - Added summer and winter time correction, taking into account daylight saving time.
 All timezones added.
+- Moon altitudes according to time have been added to the Staralt option.
 - Fixed a bug with coordinates in the search results screen.
 - In astronomical catalog searches, the FOV value increased to 3 decimal places.
 - Necessary adjustments were made to make the simbad search results in the object visibility section more readable.